Discover why travelling by Stena Line ferry to Dublin Port is the ideal way to get your trip to Ireland off to a relaxed start.

-Whether you choose to visit Cork and the south of the island, take a trip to the wild West Coast and Galway, or maybe head up to the incredibly beautiful landscapes of Connemara, you’re sure of a warm welcome.
+You choose to visit Cork and the south of the island, take a trip to the wild West Coast and Galway, or maybe head up to the incredibly beautiful landscapes of Connemara.
+Wherever you go, you’re sure of a warm welcome.

 Travelling to the UK by Stena Line

-All too soon, our visit to Ireland was over, and it was time for us to head back to Dublin Port to catch our ferry back to the UK.
+All too soon, our visit to Ireland was over.
+It was time for us to head back to Dublin Port to catch our ferry back to the UK.

-After spending a relaxing morning in the beautiful village of Howth, we drove back to Dublin Port, arriving around an hour before our 2.50pm sailing.
-We had a short wait in the car until we were able to board, and just look what we were parked in front of.
+After spending a relaxing morning in the beautiful village of Howth, we drove back to Dublin Port.
+We arrived around an hour before our 2.50pm sailing and had a short wait until we were able to board.
+Just look what we were parked in front of…

 Apparently even time machines travel by Stena Line ferry!

-That helped pass the time until we were given the instruction to start our engines and board the Stena Line Superfast X back to Holyhead.
+Before long it was time to start our engines and board the Stena Line Superfast X back to Holyhead.

 Dublin to Holyhead on-board the Stena Line Adventurer X

-We were one of the first cars on the ship this time, and most of the facilities on-board the Superfast X were pretty similar to the Adventurer.
+This time we were one of the first cars on the ship.
+We found that most of the facilities on-board the Superfast X were pretty similar to the Adventurer.

 This time we didn’t need to get lunch as we’d already eaten in Howth.